Stereo-Boy/chopin_toolbox/README.md

 ### Installing
 * download the code
-* add its containing folder to your matlab search path
+* add its root folder to your matlab search path with all the inside folders
 Example:
 ```matlab
 addpath(genpath('C:\Users\Adrian\Desktop\chopin_toolbox'))